Skip to main content

 Queries filtering by platform and created_at are fastest.

-• Queries filtering by platform + trader_id are fastest
+• Queries filtering by platform + market_id are fastest

-• Monthly partitions allow efficient date range pruning
+• Monthly partitions on timestamp allow efficient date range pruning

 Data Types Reference